Too Many Network Cables? Here's How to Choose the Right One

 Select options and limit the number of products

-Patch cable type determines the material and technology used in the construction of network cables, impacting data transmission speed and reliability.
-Choosing the appropriate type is crucial for ensuring optimal network performance and compatibility with existing systems.
+Patch cable type refers to the material and design specifications of network cables, affecting data transmission speed and reliability.
+Choosing the appropriate patch cable type is essential for ensuring optimal network performance and compatibility with devices.

 Popular options (you can select more than one)